Juho9179/sbom-machine/README.md

 ```
 Params:
 ```
 -h or --help                    displays help
 -f or --force                   forces overwriting of export file -v or --verbose                 verbose output
--a or --append        Appends to file
+-iY or --include-yarn           includes yarn.lock files in export -oY or --only-yarn              processes only yarn.lock files -a or --append                  Appends to file
 ```
 Example:
 ```